C23-PS325/.github/profile/README.md

 ![Communicare Banner](profile/img/banner.jpg)

 ## C23-PS325 - Product Capstone - Communicare - Bangkit Academy 2023
-Communicare is a mobile application that applies the principles of communication psychology to enhance your communication skills using machine learning technologies.
+Communicare is a mobile application developed as part of the C23 PS325 Product Capstone project for Bangkit Academy 2023.
+The application leverages the principles of communication psychology and integrates machine learning technologies to improve users' communication skills.

+With Communicare, users can expect to enhance their communication abilities through various features and functionalities.
+The application employs machine learning algorithms to provide personalized recommendations, practice scenarios, and interactive exercises to help users develop effective communication strategies.

-## Team Members
+## A.) Communicare Team Members
-### Machine Learning 🤖
+### 🤖 Machine Learning
 <table>
   <tr>
     <td align="center">